 An introduction to the storage, organization and management of data resources.
 Topics include data representation, data formats, data files, data storage and data integrity.
-Prerequisite: CSC/ISC 111 or CSC 130 or Permission of instructor.
+Students are introduced to SQL.
+Prerequisite: ISC 111 or CSC 130 or Permission of instructor.
 Offered fall.